armadito/armadito-av/modules/module5_2/README.md

 Prerequisites
 -------------

-In order to compile Uhuru ClamAV module, you need the following tools:
+In order to compile Uhuru 5.2 module, you need the following tools:

 - automake/autoconf
 - GNU make
 - C compiler
-- ClamAV library and headers

-To install the needed headers:

-- Ubuntu: `apt-get install libclamav-dev`
-- CentOS: ...
+- 5.2 original sources

 Configuration
 -------------

+The sources of the module 5.2 are divided into:

+- the analysis code, maintained in a separate git repo
+- this code, which acts as 'glue' between the analysis code and libuhuru

+The analysis code repository must be cloned before running the configure script.
+Once this clone done, a symbolic link must be created in the src/ subdirectory of this directory, named `module5_2_sources` (this name is mandatory).

+    $ cd src/
+    $ ln -s /home/joebar/module5.2 ./module5_2_sources

+If `configure` script fails with a message like:

+    configure: error: cannot find sources (src/module5_2_sources/UhuruStatic/resources/UhuruStatic.h) in /home/joebar/uhuru-av/modules/module5_2 or ..

+it means that the symbolic link was not properly created.

-Once git repo cloned, you need to initialize the build using automake, autoconf and tools.
-A shell script `autogen.sh` is provided to ease this step:
+To initialize the build using automake, autoconf and tools, a shell script `autogen.sh` is provided to ease this step:

     $ ./autogen.sh
     + aclocal --force